chromaway/ngcccbase/doc/exchange.md

     client.scan()

 After a while the getbalance command should return the new balance.
-This may take one hour, so it might be a good time for a break, an dthe try again:
+This may take ten minutes, so it might be a good time for a break, and then try again:

     client.getbalance('bitcoin')
     {u'bitcoin': u'0.001'}

-Wait until the wallet signals that it knows about the funding.
+Wait until the wallet signals that it knows about the funding before proceeding to the next step.

 Issue the asset